rikhuijzer/phd-thesis/chapters/discussion.typ

 One could be that our implementation of the SIRUS model was not optimal.
 Another could be that the datasets were not large enough to detect the more complex patterns.

-Next, we tested different models, including the SIRUS model, on a large selection dataset in Chapter 4.
+Next, we tested different models, including the SIRUS model, on a large special forces dataset in Chapter 4.
 This dataset consisted of physical measures (e.g., number of push-ups and 2800 meters running time) and psychological measures (e.g., the NEO-PI-3 personality questionnaire) and was gathered in the first week of the selection period.
 When aiming to predict who would drop out, we combined the predictions with model explanations.
 For the predictions, we found that XGBoost performed best in terms of predictive performance.